 The ORADUR® Sustained Release Technology

 We are developing our ORADUR® sustained release oral technology based on our SABER technology.
 We believe that ORADUR® can transform short-acting oral capsule dosage forms into sustained release oral products.
 Products based on our ORADUR® technology can take the form of an easy to swallow capsule that uses a high-viscosity base component such as sucrose acetate isobutyrate (SAIB) to provide controlled release of active ingredient for a period of 12 to 24 hours of drug delivery.
 Oral dosage forms based on the ORADUR® technology may also have the added benefit of being less prone to abuse (e.g., by crushing or alcohol or water extraction) than other controlled release dosage forms on the market today.
 ORADUR-based products can be manufactured by a simple process using conventional methods making them readily scalable.
 These properties have the potential to make ORADUR-based products an attractive option for pharmaceutical companies that seek to develop abuse deterrent oral products.

 The ORADUR® Technology is the basis of Remoxy®, a novel long-acting oral formulation of the opioid oxycodone which is targeted to decrease the potential for oxycodone abuse.
 We have licensed worldwide rights to Remoxy® and three other ORADUR-based opioids to Pain Therapeutics, which in turn licensed the commercialization rights to King Pharmaceuticals.
-As a result of Pfizer's acquisition of King in February 2011, Pfizer now has commercialization rights to Remoxy.
+As a result of Pfizer's acquisition of King in February 2011, Pfizer assumed commercialization rights to Remoxy.
 Pfizer notified Pain Therapeutics in late October 2014 that Pfizer had decided to discontinue development of REMOXY.
 Pfizer has stated that they will return all rights, including responsibility for regulatory activities, to Pain Therapeutics.
 Additionally, Pfizer has stated that they will continue ongoing activities under the agreement with Pain Therapeutics for the next six months until the scheduled termination date.
 Pain Therapeutics has stated that it is focused on an orderly transfer of the program back from Pfizer, finalizing a strategy around the prospect of resubmitting the NDA, and seeking a new commercialization partner.